PRODIGAL (Book 3 of the Maelstrom Chronicles)

 Rating: R (profanity, violence, sex–all the good stuff)

-This book was previously released by Entangled Publishing and is awaiting its big re-debut!
+This book was previously released by Entangled Publishing.

 He nearly destroyed the world, but with her help, he can save it.